-Fossil launches 40 smartwatch hybrids across Kate Spade, Diesel, Armani brands
+Fossil launches 40 hybrid smartwaches across Kate Spade, Diesel, Armani brands

 Fossil said it's pleased with how consumers are adopting the devices so far.

-"Sales of wearables have been very strong since we launched [connected accessories] in late 2015," said Eric Anderson, executive vice president of licensed portfolio at Fossil Group.
+"Sales of wearables have been very strong since we launched [connected accessories] in late 2015," said Elliot.

 While he declined to comment on specific numbers, Anderson said the flagship brand's Fossil's Q Founder smartwatch was its bestselling watch from its 2015 holiday lineup.

-"Over half of the purchasers of Fossil Q were new customers, confirming consumers were looking for a smarter watch designed with their personal style in mind," he said.
+"Over half of the purchasers of Fossil Q were new customers, confirming consumers were looking for a smarter watch designed with their personal style in mind," she said.

 While the wearables industry is still looking for footing, the debut of hybrid smartwatches from eight of the world's most recognizable fashion brands hints at the future of watchmaking -- and how tech brands have much more competition ahead.